-- Ask prospective agents how much experience they have.
+- Ask prospective agents about how much experience they have.
 Ask them which companies they represent.
 Understand how they are compensated.

 Step 1: The recommendation

 Disability insurance policies have many moving parts and optional features.
 Therefore, it’s important to research several options.
 Obtain multiple quotes from different carriers.
 If you have enlisted an agent, discuss your situation in complete detail.
-Ask questions about the policy benefits that will help you most.
+Ask questions about the policy benefits that will help you the most.

 Step 2: The application

 You or your agent will submit the form to the insurer.
 You will also provide supporting documentation.
 This includes proof of employment and income.
-You will also have to authorize release of medical records.
+You will also have to authorize the release of medical records.
 Some insurers will also check driving records and your credit report.
-If so, you will have to authorize release of those documents.
+If so, you will have to authorize the release of those documents.